 - RAID level: The type of RAID array to create.
 This decides many factors of the final array created.
-The RAID levels are 0, 1, 5, 6, 10, 50, 60.
-Please refer to the RAID levels explanation at the end of this page for further details. - Stripe size: The RAID algorithm splits incoming data to smaller chunks and distributes those chunks to the disks in the array, if the RAID level has a striping requirement.
+The RAID levels are 0, 1, 5, 6, 10, 50, and 60.
+For more information, refer to the RAID levels explanation, at the end of this section. - Stripe size: The RAID algorithm splits incoming data into smaller chunks and distributes those chunks to the disks in the array, if the RAID level has a striping requirement.
 This setting specifies the size of chunks of data to write to each disk.